carougen/crypto/book/src/intro.md

 # Introduction

-**Crypto** is a hands‑on companion to modern cryptography textbooks, built entirely in Rust.
+**Exploring Cryptography with Rust** is a hands‑on companion to modern cryptography textbooks, built entirely in Rust.
 Instead of just reading about algorithms, you can explore self‑contained Rust crates that implement and demonstrate each concept, from error‑correcting codes to probabilistic proofs.

 ## 🚀 Project Goals